PicNet/Centazio/src/readme.md

 # Todo
-- a code generated (runtime) wrapper to deploy to lambda/azure
+- a code generated (runtime) wrapper to deploy to lambda/azure:
+  - aws
+  - deploy subset of functions in assembly
+  - application insights
 - cli code generator to add functions, integrations, projects, etc
 - create a good set of architectural policies that can be validated using NetArchTest, see: https://dateo-software.de/blog/netarchtest
   - many tests in `Centazio.Core.Tests.Inspect` namespace can be improved using NetArchTest